Baks3/DiceRoll/README.md

 3. Unlucky Roll: If a player rolls a 1, they lose a point.

-4. Double Points Round: Random rounds where all points are doubled.
+4. Double Points Round: Random rounds where points are doubled for the player.

 ## Scoring